Terms to Know

 In-Network Provider

-The facilities, providers, and suppliers that Cigna has contracted with to provide health care services.
-The High-Deductible Health Plan uses the Cigna Open Access Plus (OAP) Network; the YNHHS Medical Plan offers two different in-network provider networks:
+The facilities, providers, and suppliers that Anthem Blue Cross and Blue Shield has contracted with to provide health care services.
+The Westerly High-Deductible Health Plans use Anthem’s National PPO Provider Network; the YNHHS Medical Plan offers two different in-network provider networks:

 Maximum Allowable Amount (MAA)

-The maximum amount that Cigna will pay for a covered service or the billed charge—whichever is lower.
+The maximum amount that Anthem will pay for a covered service or the billed charge—whichever is lower.
 Applies to out-of-network services only.

 Out-of-Network Provider

-Any provider or facility that has not contracted with Cigna and is not part of Cigna’s network.
-Cigna will pay up to the maximum allowed amount (MAA) for these services, and all claims will be subject to applicable deductibles and coinsurance.
+Any provider or facility that has not contracted with Anthem Blue Cross and Blue Shield and is not part of Anthem’s Century Preferred network.
+Anthem will pay up to the maximum allowed amount (MAA) for these services, and all claims will be subject to applicable deductibles and coinsurance.

 Out-of-Pocket Costs